GerHobbelt/owemdjee/README.md

 - **boringssl** [📁](./boringssl) [🌐](https://github.com/GerHobbelt/boringssl) -- BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.
 - **BoxFort** [📁](./BoxFort) [🌐](https://github.com/GerHobbelt/BoxFort) -- a simple, cross-platform sandboxing C library powering [Criterion](https://github.com/Snaipe/Criterion).
 BoxFort provides a simple API to run user code in isolated processes.
 The main goal of this project **is not** security, but portable code isolation -- if you want complete system isolation, consider using properly configured containers.
 - **breakpad** [📁](./breakpad) [🌐](https://github.com/GerHobbelt/breakpad) -- a set of client and server components which implement a crash-reporting system.

+  - **left-for-dead**; reason: nice idea, but slightly too GCC specific. has some GCC + Linux specific coding constructs: intrinsics + Linux-only API calls, which increase the cost of porting.

 - **brotli** [📁](./brotli) [🌐](https://github.com/GerHobbelt/brotli) -- compression
 - **CacheLib** [📁](./CacheLib) [🌐](https://github.com/GerHobbelt/CacheLib) -- provides an in-process high performance caching mechanism, thread-safe API to build high throughput, low overhead caching services, with built-in ability to leverage DRAM and SSD caching transparently.
 - **caches** [📁](./caches) [🌐](https://github.com/GerHobbelt/caches) -- implements a simple thread-safe cache with several page replacement policies: LRU (Least Recently Used), FIFO (First-In/First-Out), LFU (Least Frequently Used)